seanfcottrell/Topological-PCA/README.md

 Included here are several files for different PCA methods that can be used to compare relative clustering, classification, and visualization performances on different datasets (after dimensionality reduction).
 Included are: PCA, sPCA, and tPCA, as well as NMF, UMAP, and tSNE.

+Paramvals provides parameter values used to recreate published results.

 ## DATASETS:

 Datasets can be obtained from the Single Cell Data Processing repository referenced in the paper.